robodrive-24/toolkit/track-1/README.md

 Finally, please merge all the `json` file into one `pred.json` file and compress it into `.zip` file.
 Then, upload to the server [server](https://codalab.lisn.upsaclay.fr/competitions/17135) for evaluation.
 You can merge the results using the following command:

+> Note: the result file should be named as `pred.pkl` and the `.zip` file can be named as you like.

 ```bash
 python ./tools/convert_submit.py
 ```